 After the American Civil War, Lincoln Park became a hub for immigrants.
 The neighbourhood was a popular area for Polish immigrants to settle in and has become moulded by their traditions, customs, and cultures.

 The Polish influence is still visible in Lincoln Park today.
-The neighbourhood embodies the culture, from the churches in the area to the Polish restaurants.
-Lincoln Park is one of Chicago’s most prominent Polish Patches and attracts both Polish Americans and immigrants from Poland.
+The neighbourhood embodies the culture, from the churches to the Polish restaurants.
+Lincoln Park is one of Chicago’s most prominent Polish Patches, attracting Polish Americans and immigrants from Poland.

-From the mid-1890s to the early-1900s, Lincoln Park was home to the original Ferris Wheel.
-The ride was built by George Washington Gale Ferris Jr. specifically for the World’s Columbian Exposition held in Chicago in 1893.
+From the mid-1890s to the early 1900s, Lincoln Park was home to the original Ferris Wheel.
+George Washington Gale Ferris Jr. built the ride specifically for the World’s Columbian Exposition held in Chicago in 1893.

 The Ferris Wheel is over 80 metres tall and was the featured centrepiece of the fair.
 After the fair, the ride was demolished, moved from Midway to Lincoln Park, and rebuilt.
-After being in Chicago for 10 years, the Ferris Wheel was moved to St. Louis before it was decommissioned and demolished in 1906.
+After being in Chicago for 10 years, the Ferris Wheel was transferred to St. Louis before decommissioning and demolished in 1906.

 Great Depression Era

-The Great Depression caused Lincoln Park to fall into disrepair as funds ran out and Chicago’s gangster scene took hold.
+The Great Depression caused Lincoln Park to disrepair as funds ran out and Chicago’s gangster scene took hold.
 The neighbourhood became poorer, and housing and amenities were not looked after.

 It is widely believed that the infamous Chicago Mobster Al Capone was the one who ordered the hit.
 He was the leader of the Chicago Outfit, rivals of the North Side Mob.
 After the massacre, Capone was hunted by the FBI and eventually imprisoned at Alcatraz.

-For anyone interested in Chicago’s Mob scene and history, taking a gangster tour around the city and the Lincoln Park neighbourhood is an amazing must-do.
+For anyone interested in Chicago’s Mob scene and history, taking a gangster tour around the city and the Lincoln Park neighbourhood is a fantastic must-do.
 The tour leads groups around some of the most infamous places in the Windy City, and guides provide insight into the history of Chicago’s mobs.

-15 years after the Great Depression ended, the Lincoln Park Conservation Association was founded.
-The association’s main goal is to maintain the area and generate funds for the amenities around the Lincoln Park neighbourhood.
+The Lincoln Park Conservation Association was founded 15 years after the Great Depression ended.
+The association’s primary goal is to maintain the area and generate funds for the amenities around the Lincoln Park neighbourhood.

 Lincoln Park Attractions